 McGill math/physics grad and Concordia Masters student in Education with over four years of experience available to tutor for many courses and grade levels, including: High school maths and sciences; CEGEP and University: Linear Algebra, Calculus (I, II, III, advanced), Intro stats and prob., intro physics and chemistry.
 Call Cyril Anderson at 321-7528 or e-mail cyril_Anderson@hotmail.com

 GMAT Preparation Seminars

 Want to pass your GMAT?
 Prep seminars start soon.
-For info, visit http://www.advantagemontrealseminars.com
+For more information, visit http://www.advantagemontrealseminars.com

 Tape transcription, term papers, manuscripts, CVs.
 Near Atwater and Souvenir.
 Call Carole at 937-8495.